Yujian-Wu/ctsDoseResponse/README.md

 ### Installation

 Please use the R command ``devtools::install_github("https://github.com/Yujian-Wu/ctsCausal/tree/main", dependencies = T)`` to install the package and dependent packages.
 You might be prompted to updated some existing packages.
-If you wish to update the package `RcppArmadillo` and the version of your R is not most updated, please be advised to install it from sources that the package doesn't need compilation.
+If you wish to update the package `RcppArmadillo` and the version of your R is not most updated, please be advised to install it from sources that the package does **NOT** need compilation.

 ### Example